linzeye/Lindsay/README.md

 ## My pet peeves
 - Inconsideration for others.
 - Neglect for effort/detail.
 - Excuses.
-If you are going to miss a deadline that's okay, but I want to know about it beforehand so we work on a solution.
+If you are going to miss a deadline that's okay, but I want to know about it beforehand so we can work on a solution.

 ## What are your self-perceived biggest shortcomings?
 - I am sometimes unconsciously oppositional -  call me out on that, let's talk about it, I can be persuaded with good facts.
 - I'm occasionally overly interested/enthusiastic which might come across as micro-management.
 Again, please call me out on this and I can step back!

-This was inspired by https://github.com/fool/owners_manual These answers are also based on my Birkman report!
-If you are interested in taking a Birkman reach out to Meghan.

 # What my role looks like